ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/animal_implementation.md

 Key responsibilities:

 - Encodes fixed traits shared by cohorts within the group.
-- Provides scaling parameters for processes like territory size and prey selection.
+- Provides scaling factors that scale processes like territory size and prey selection to the mass of individuals within a cohort
 - Defines dietary and physiological constraints that influence cohort behavior.

 #### **2. AnimalCohort**

 The `AnimalCohort` class represents a group of identically sized individual animal agents from a single functional group: a cohort.
 Each cohort is age-specific, meaning all individuals in the cohort were produced in the same reproductive event and share the same age.
 The class tracks dynamic state variables such as mass, age, reproductive biomass, and territory occupancy.

 Key attributes: